In This Article

 - Pin the ends into place and spritz the entire look with shine spray.

-- For a look like Alicia Keys, use a gel and a small comb to define your edges or set into a wave-like shape.
+- Use a gel and a small comb to define your edges or set them into a wave-like shape.

 - Spray clean roots with dry shampoo, to add some grit to the hair.

-- Brush hair into a side part, allowing it to air dry for natural texture (and using a straightener on sections, as needed).
+- Part damp hair to your liking, allowing it to air dry for natural texture (and using a straightener on sections to get a slight bend in the hair, as needed).